jooh/neuroconda/README.md

 * _I can't find package *X*_ Pull requests are welcome!
 We aim for inclusivity, so barring conflicting dependencies anything neuro-related goes.
 * _This is not how you're meant to use environments_ That's not a question, but you're right.
-If you're a developer you probably want to a separate environment for each project you work on rather than a single monolith.
+If you're a developer you probably want to use a separate environment for each project you work on rather than a single monolith.
 But if you're a data analyst, you may value productivity and easy reproducibility over control over the exact package versions you use.
 Neuroconda is aimed at the latter group, much like Anaconda.